-As for Australia, Sydney, Melbourne and Gold Coast have been all-time favorites among Malaysian travelers.
+As for Australia, Sydney, Melbourne and Gold Coast have been all-time favourites among Malaysian travellers.

 It was very challenging indeed, and this had a direct impact on our tour pricing.
 If we were to offer below-market rates, we would not make any profit at all.
 And if we priced our packages too high, there was no way we could sell.
 In addition to tour fees and market, our biggest bottleneck was the lack of an established branding, product quality and people had no confidence in us.

 As such, over the next couple of years, I set out my plans to address the above problems.
 Company branding & industry reputation, product quality and market confidence remain very much our uncompromising benchmarks even until this day.

 I always believe that if Apple is really serious about becoming a one-stop travel solution provider, we must not miss out Europe, America, Australia and even Africa.
 As such, our utmost priority is to expand our brand recognition among customers who believe that we not only do Japan, Thailand and China, but also everywhere else on this planet.

 On top of regular retail tour packages, a travel agency should also provide incentive tour services tailored to the needs of individuals, companies and organisations, which would help expand our customer base.

 In view of this, we set up an incentive team to directly approach our past tour customers to sell them our customisable packages.
 Luckily, we were able to push our incentive products among customers who had joined our tours to Japan, Thailand, China, Hong Kong, Shenzhen, Europe, US or Australia.